ArctosRobotics/arctosgui/README.md

 Connect the robot

-If you have other port than /dev/ttyACM0 edit files send.py and ros.py to adress your specific port

 Plan new toolpath by moving joints or tool
 Run ROS button will send CAN messages from new pose